China's Xi offers another US$60 billion to Africa, but says no to 'vanity' projects

 Speaking at the opening of a major summit with African leaders, Xi promised development that people on the continent could see and touch, but that would also be green and sustainable.

-China has denied engaging in "debt trap" diplomacy, and Xi's offer of more money comes after a pledge of another US$60 billion (£46.5 billion) at the previous summit in South Africa three years ago.
+China has denied engaging in "debt trap" diplomacy, and Xi's offer of more money comes after a pledge of another US$60 billion at the previous summit in South Africa three years ago.

 Xi, addressing leaders at Beijing's Great Hall of the People, said the new US$60 billion will include US$15 billion of aid, interest-free loans and concessional loans, a credit line of US$20 billion, a US$10 billion special fund for China-Africa development, and a US$5 billion special fund for imports from Africa.